Welcome to INFO 4940/5940: Applied Machine Learning

 Cadence

-• Application exercises: Complete by the end of the day
+• Application exercises: Complete by the end of class

 • HWs: Posted Friday morning, due following Wednesday 11:59pm

-• Project: Deadlines throughout the semester, with some class time dedicated to working on them, and most work done in teams outside of class
+• Projects: Deadlines throughout the semester, with some class time dedicated to working on them, and most work done outside of class

 Grading